 Taxis: AAA Station Taxis of Moreton-in-Marsh, North Cotswold Taxis and Tours, Moreton-in-Marsh Taxi4u

-Dog friendly: One well-behaved dog is permitted at an additional cost per dog (on booking).
+Two dogs are permitted at an additional cost per dog (on booking).
 Your dog must be kept on a lead at all times when in the Lower Farm Cottages grounds.

 Dog owners and guests with small children need to note that the garden is not enclosed, and the Brockley Brook is directly accessible.